armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

         url: https://raw.githubusercontent.com/armory-plugins/armory-deployment-plugin-releases/master/repositories.json
 ```

-Add a new file named `gate-local.yml` under your **profiles** directory, and add the next configuration, if you already have an `gate-local.yml` just add the config to the existing file.
+In the `/.hal/default/profiles` directory, add the following configuration to `gate-local.yml`.
+If the file does not exist, create it and add the configuration.

 ```yaml
 #gate-local.yml